RogueSMG/WebSecDiary/README.md

 to help understand it in much simpler terms all from various places.
 The aim of this is to help someone with a similar mindset or simply having difficulty in understanding the concepts, do so in an easier fashion.

+***For a more high level view of things, you can refer to my blog here: [TheHackrSpace](https://thehackrspace.com)***

-**Note: The actual credits for everything goes to the amazing infosec people and their commendable Research.
+**The actual credits for everything goes to the amazing infosec people and their commendable Research.
 Thank You❤️**